by Macy Johnson

 “Why do you look for the living among the dead?”

 Gwen Ford Faulkenberry wrote, “You know that one death, loss, or failure that you just can’t get over?
 It’s time to scatter the ashes to the wind.
 It’s time to begin rising with your living Savior.”

-Walking on the hot coals of difficult experiences, glowing ashes burn the bottom of my feet and make it difficult to move forward or march on.
+While walking on the hot coals of difficult experiences, glowing ashes burn the bottom of my feet and make it difficult to move forward or march on.
 The longer I linger, analyzing the coals, touching them with my fingers, smelling the aroma of singed flesh, time is wasted and my flesh disintegrates.
-How foolish am I!
+How foolish I am!